-The fact that Kentucky is a no-fault state means that the insurance company for the vehicle you are in, regardless of the fact that this is not the at-fault vehicle, covers the first $10,000 of your medical bills and lost wages.
+To say it again, and as illustrated by the above-discussed personal injury claim, the fact that Kentucky is a no-fault state means that the insurance company for the vehicle you are in, regardless of the fact that this is not the at-fault vehicle, covers the first $10,000 of your medical bills and lost wages.
 That’s it!
 It does not mean you don’t have a personal injury claim.

-If your car, in violation of Kentucky law, was not insured, you cannot recover the first $10,000 of your medical bills and lost wages.
+If your car, was not insured, you cannot recover the first $10,000 of your medical bills and lost wages.
 So, if you have a surgery bill for $50,000, you can only recover $40,000 of that surgery bill from the at-fault driver’s insurance if your vehicle was not insured.
 Big whoop!
-My law firm is celebrating its 15-year anniversary this July.
-I think I have done this long enough to figure out a way to get around this penalty.
+You still have a claim for $40,000 in medical bills AND your claim for pain and suffering.

-Very simply, if you allow a big firm to handle your personal injury claim, you are a little fish in their big pond.
-When the case does not have enough value or the client becomes too high maintenance, they let the case go and move on to another personal injury claim, generated from their large advertising budget.
+If you allow a big firm to handle your personal injury claim, you are a little fish in their big pond.
+When the case does not have enough value or the client becomes too high maintenance, they often let the case go and move on to another personal injury claim, generated from their large advertising budget.

 Unlike the television advertising lawyers, I am not going to tell you that every pile of dog poop is worth money.
-However, I will make sure that you know what your legal rights are so you can make an informed decision about the damage to your car, your medical treatment and your personal injury claim!
-And yes, I am still working during this lockdown.
+I will, however, make sure that you know what your legal rights are so you can make an informed decision about the damage to your car, your medical treatment and your personal injury claim!

 All the best and stay safe during this crisis.